SpreadZhao/notes_homeworks_new/Algorithm/ea.md

 ---

-Alg 4 is the fastest one, which only costs constant time!
+Alg 4 is the fastest one, which only costs constant time(**may be**)!
 It gives you a formula, you bring the value of `n` to it, and you will get the result of `Fib(n)`.
 To approach this alg, you should use a lot of knowledge of Linear Algebra.

 Such as the formula in alg 3: